makise-homura/rumia/README.md

         and use SpeedFan to dump CPU temperature, and GPU-Z to dump GPU temperature to these two files.

     * `gethdd_cmd`: Check a consistency of remote computer's disk.
-Should print nothing, and return 0 on success and non-null on failure.
+Should return 0 on success and non-null on failure.
+On success, should print either nothing, `OK`, or percentage of used space on disk (without the percent sign).
+In the latter case, rumia will dispaly it and colorize the output: 0..70% is light gray, 71..90% is yellow, 91..100% is bright red.

     Could be symlinked to:

         * `../../templates.d/gethdd_cmd.sda`: Check remote computer's
         `/dev/sda` by SSH (using `ssh_cmd`'s output and calling `get_hdd_state`).
+Deprecated, not recommended to use.
+Doesn't show used space.

         * `../../templates.d/gethdd_cmd.nvme`: Do the same, but for `/dev/nvme0n1`.
+Deprecated, not recommended to use.
+Doesn't show used space.

         * `../../templates.d/gethdd_cmd.rootfs`: Do the same, but for a device containing partition that is mounted as the rootfs.
+        This is the only script that shows used space on disk.

     * `battery_cmd`: Print a battery level of remote computer.
 Return value does not matter.
 Should print exactly 6 characters, of which leading and